Head Injury Claims: Solicitor gives examples of the amount of compensation you can claim for acquired head and brain injuries

 An acquired head injury is sometimes known as an acquired brain injury or an ABI.
 It is injury or damage to your head or brain caused in a trauma as compared with a head or brain injury which you are born with.

-If your acquired head or brain injury was caused in an accident for which someone is considered legally liable or legally at fault your are entitled to make a claim for compensation – such a claim is known as a head injury claim for compensation.
+If your acquired head or brain injury was caused in an accident for which someone is considered legally liable or legally at fault, you are likely to be entitled to make a claim for compensation.
+Such a claim is known as a head injury claim for compensation.

 How does your solicitor know how much to claim in compensation on your behalf?

-Your solicitor will thereafter look at the severity of your head and brain injuries set out in the medical report, find cases decided previously by the courts for similar injuries ( known as case law ), look at a summary of compensation amounts decided by the courts in a book known as the Judicial Studies Board Guidelines and based upon all this information your solicitor will calculate how much compensation you can claim for what is known as the pain and suffering for your injury.
+Your solicitor will thereafter look at the severity of your head and brain injuries set out in the medical report, find cases decided previously by the courts for similar injuries (known as case law ), look at a summary of compensation amounts decided by the courts in a book known as the Judicial College Guidelines.
+Based upon all this information, your solicitor will calculate how much compensation you can claim for what is known as the pain and suffering for your injury.